-Having been unable to purge his frustration with meditation, Kaidus had spent the night falling into his blade forms and mindlessly training until his body gave out and sleep overtook him.
+Having been unable to purge his frustration with meditation, he had spent the night falling into his blade forms and mindlessly training until his body gave out and sleep overtook him.

-The academy has a system of seven days of classes and then four days off, called the Ryes, for students to practice and reflect on what they’ve learned.
+The academy had a system of seven days of classes and then four days off, called the Ryes for students to practice and reflect on what they’ve learned.